tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 One may notice that the first two axioms in Kolgomorov's text got eaten up by the first paragraph of our new presentation.
 This is, I suspect, an amusing effect of the inexorable progress of time.
 Information and concepts that have proven repeatedly useful get squished and compressed into ever more deformed shorthands.
 Over time, the information that \\(\Omega\\) is a set and that \\(\sigma\\) is a \\(\sigma\\)-algebra over that set got flattened into '\\((\Omega, \sigma\\)) is a measurable space.'

 The more substantive difference here is that Swan tries to directly define probabilities for sets that are not necessarily finite, without the use of an auxilliary axiom.
-It does this by making \\(\sigma\\) closed under infinite unions as well as finite ones, and secondly by defining the additivity axiom for infinite unions.
+It does this by making \\(\sigma\\) closed under countable unions as well as finite ones, and secondly by defining the additivity axiom for countable unions and sums.
 The question this post seeks to answer next is what is the hole, inconsistency or pathological example that these modifications are undoubtedly papering over.
 Moreover, how did Kolmogorov deal with this hole and why did he choose to add a sixth axiom instead of modifying the first five until no holes were left.

 ## The Mysterious sixth axiom